 Make a list of everything you need – seeds, pots, shovels, etc. If you don’t know where to start here’s a great reference!
 Check out garage sales or online marketplace sites for inexpensive used gardening materials.

 My absolute favorite places to buy seeds is Seeds Now, True Leaf Market and Eden Brothers Seed Company.
 They all have a very wide variety of seeds as well as transplants you can have shipped right to your door.
-Seed savers has an amazing collection of rare and heirloom seeds that have been passed down from generation to generation.
+I love their amazing collections of rare and heirloom seeds that have been passed down from generation to generation.

 4. Prep your site

 Once you have a layout planned and designed, put it into action!
 Build raised beds or prepare the ground for planting.
 It may be necessary to purchase dirt to get your garden beds started.
 Around here, it costs about $30/yard for a garden soil mix with compost from our local landscape supply.
 You can also find bags of garden soil at your local grocery or hardware store.

 If you’re planning a new garden where grass is growing, there are two options: till or no till.
-The tilling option is much more work and doesn’t improve the soil in any way, but is the most cost effective (assuming you have a rototiller).
-Just remove as much grass as possible, till it up and you’re ready to plant.
+The tilling option is much more work and doesn’t improve the soil in any way, but is the most cost effective.
+Read The Bare Soil Dilemma to find out why I don’t recommend this method.

-The easiest way to get started is the no till method.
+The easiest and most sustainable way to get started is the no till method.
 This works well for raised beds but can also work on top of an existing lawn.
 First, lay cardboard or newspaper down over the area (preferably in the fall, but spring works too).
 Then add a deep layer of garden soil on top.
 Garden soil typically has a mixture of topsoil and compost with perlite and/or peat moss.